Updated May 2022

 C is for “color”

-An irregular or uneven color may indicate the presence of cancer.
+An irregular color or more than two colors in one spot may indicate the presence of cancer.

 D is for “diameter”